inveniosoftware/docs-invenio-ils/docs/index.md

 This documentation will explain you the main concepts of InvenioILS and how to preview and customize it.

+!!! note
+    InvenioILS has not been released as a stable version yet, due to the lack of complete documentation.

+    However, it is used in production at CERN since 2021.

 ## Preview

 You can have a quick look to InvenioILS by running a demo instance.